Tough Advocacy When South Carolina Health Care Providers Neglect to Properly Monitor Mother and Child after Birth

 - Monitoring the uterus to check that it is functioning properly

 - Checking for bleeding

 - Monitoring the baby for jaundice, breathing problems, or other health issues

 Without proper monitoring by doctors and nurses, many complications can arise.
 Some of the known complications in postpartum cases are infections, hemorrhaging, uterine rupture, eclampsia, and newborn injuries.
 Our South Carolina pregnancy neglect attorneys are ready to help those that suffer injuries get justice.

 Talk to a professional South Carolina OB malpractice attorney for help now

 Doctors, hospitals, and nurses should plan for the delivery and for the postpartum phase of a newborn’s life.
 They should be ready for routine problems and for emergencies.
-At McGowan, Hood & Felder, LLC, our South Carolina pregnancy malpractice lawyers are experienced at fighting for mothers, children, and families who were hurt by medical negligence.
+At McGowan, Hood, Felder & Phillips, LLC, our South Carolina pregnancy malpractice lawyers are experienced at fighting for mothers, children, and families who were hurt by medical negligence.
 For answers to your questions and trusted legal counsel, call 803-327-7800 or complete our contact form to schedule a free initial appointment.
 Our attorneys see clients in Rock Hill, Anderson, Sumter, Georgetown, and Columbia.